emx34/doofus/README.md

 ■  Tbsaplay.exe v0.4  %100 WORKING

-" Believe the unbelievable " The game Doofus uses Adlib music files in tbs format (*.tbs files) Player will be available as a standalone for the first time :-) The original adlib-player engine in the Doofus game operates as a complex mechanism.(TSR)
+" Believe the unbelievable " The game Doofus uses Adlib music files in tbs format (*.tbs files) Player will be available as a standalone for the first time :-) The original adlib-player engine in the Doofus game operates as a complex mechanism(TSR)
 Extracting this player from within the game and making it work independently was a really laborious and tiring task.

 ~ usage: